SimonvBez/CPUSetSetter/README.md

 By default, Windows and AMD's driver try to achieve better gaming performance by **turning off** the Frequency cores (called parking) - but this can sometimes hurt performance, especially when gaming and multitasking simultaneously.
 CPU Set Setter gives you control: you decide which cores your games and apps use.

-This tool is inspired by Process Lasso, bringing easy access to CPU Sets for free, while also providing Hotkey support to change/clear CPU Sets on the fly, so you don't have to leave your game.
+This tool is inspired by Process Lasso, bringing easy access to CPU Sets for free, and also providing Hotkey support to change/clear CPU Sets on the fly, so you don't have to leave your game.

 ## Use cases
 - Keep your game locked to Cache cores for maximum FPS.